sanals/affiliate-link/readme.md

 - GitHub Pages paths (`/[repo-name]/assets/...`) to relative paths (`./assets/...`)
 - Base64-encoded manifest data that contains absolute path references

-This ensures that the app works correctly when deployed to GitHub Pages with a custom domain.
+This ensures that the app works correctly when deployed to GitHub Pages.

 ## License